coaxialdolor/unnested-coaxial-recorder/TRAINING_README.md

 # Coaxial Recorder Training Guide

 ## Overview

-This installation includes full Piper TTS training capabilities.
-You can train custom voice models from your recorded data.
+This installation enables **custom voice model training** for AI voice synthesis.
+You can train Piper TTS models from your recorded voice data.

+**MFA Status**: Montreal Forced Aligner provides enhanced training quality but is optional for basic training.

 ## Quick Start